 And on the series went from there, to the best-forgotten Phantasy Star III.
 The core team responsible for the first two games got the boot, and the new developers didn’t seem to grasp the majesterial importance of the Phantasy Star flavor, producing instead a merely passable JRPG in a world that – by 1990 – was overwhelmed with them.
 Though the Dark Force returned, it felt more like it was there out of a sense of responsibility than malice.
 And the action moved away from Algol, integrating instead with a surprisingly comprehensive but completely unconnected fiction of another world entirely.
 While gamers were excited by promises of a multi-generational game in which you controlled characters who would age, fall in love and marry, bear children and even die, we discovered in practice that this was simply a way to make you play through the game more than once.
 Phantasy Star III, it would seem, wasn’t there to show us what people would see in the final days.

 By 1993, when Phantasy Star IV rolled around, I was in college and didn’t have the time, money or inclination to buy it.
 To this day I’ve never played, except once for a few minutes in preparation for a GameTap writeup.
 More’s the pity, because all agree that PSIV, in returning to its roots, produced a fitting close for the first half of the Phantasy Star legend.
 The Algol system made its return, the inevitable millennium passing between this game and the events of the previous.
-Dark Force – whose strange attraction to this particular star is never explained – is back to its old tricks, and once more society must be saved.
+Dark Force – whose strange attraction to this particular star is finally explained – is back to its old tricks, and once more society must be saved.

 One of the most interesting things about the Phantasy Star games is the level to which each forces you to deal with tragedy.
 Video games commonly begin on a revenge theme (even the first Phantasy Star kicks off with the murder of Alis’s brother).
 But death in games tends to be remote, removed – something either anticipated or not particularly wrenching.
 The deaths of important characters seem more like a tool in most games, like a switch a developer throws in hopes of eliciting a reaction from the audience.
 I think it’s so often clumsily used that gamers are rarely affected by it at all, simply nodding and pressing the button to move past the relevant cutscene.
 Thus it is when those few rare games actually make you feel a death, they’re all the more powerful for it.
 The Phantasy Star series extremely proficient at this, taking from you characters you genuinely cared about, people without whom the life of your in-game avatar was made meaningless.
 Even as you the player sat there and felt sad about it, the character in the game experienced devastation you rarely see in this medium, and that in turn made you the player feel even worse.